vailercodder/car_agency/README.md

 # Features:

-#### Search Cars: Allows users to search for cars based on year, price, and brand.
+#### gSearch Cars: Allows users to search for cars based on year, price, and brand.

 Transfer Cars Between Agencies: Enables the transfer of cars between agencies, updating inventories accordingly.
 Sell Cars: Handles the process of selling cars from agencies to customers, including financial transactions and tax considerations.